digital-blueprint/relay-dispatch-bundle/src/DualDeliveryApi/wsdl/README.md

   It is unused and the PHP SOAP client doesn't handle namespaces correctly which leads to conflicts with the "StatusRequestType" in "DualeZustellung_Notification.xsd".
 An alternative might be to create separate wsdl files for the different services which only import the .xsd files that are needed (preaddr, request, notify, etc) to avoid conflicts.
-In this case just removing the unused type seemed like the easiest sollution.
+In this case just removing the unused type seemed like the easiest solution.

+* Removed the "NotificationChannelSet" reference in NotificationChannel and replaced it with a "choice" for the possible subclasses.
+  For some reason php-soap can't decode such responses, maybe because it is using substitutionGroup and is unsupported.